 Attainment of LOSP in all three (3) Categories is required to enter a WDDA darts event.
 Attaining a LOSP in Etiquette is required for entry into WDDA Satellite events.

 Safety during assessment will not be compromised in any way or at any time.
 Where Accuracy assessments are taking place no person (including the Assessor) will be in front of the thrower.
 Nobody other than the Assessor may within 4 meters of the assessment area.

 The appropriate WDDA Assessment Sheet will be completed and signed by the Assessor and person being assessed upon completion and submitted to WDDA Officials prior to the event.

 In 2014 Winmau introduced Disability Word Master Championship.
-This was a demonstration event.
-The event was won by Ricky Chilton he beat Phil Less 3 – 2
+This first event was a demonstration only and was won by Ricky Chilton he beat Phil Lees 3 – 2

 View the Winmau Disability World Masters Final via YouTube

 The above photos were taken at the Winmau Disability Masters 2014.
 They demonstrate the Wildfire Wildfire Dartboard Frame Equipment in use.